Aranzaḫ: Mythology

-Aranzaḫ is one of the main characters in the myth of Gurparanzaḫ (also romanized as Kurparanzah), whose eponymous protagonist is a king whose name can be translated as “quiver of Aranzaḫ”.
+Aranzaḫ is one of the main characters in the myth of Gurparanzaḫ, (Note: Also romanized as Kurparanzah) whose eponymous protagonist is a king whose name can be translated as "quiver of Aranzaḫ".
 He is said to rule the city of Ailanuwa, which has not been located yet.
 It is not mentioned in any other texts, though according to Franca Pecchioli Daddi its name might be a Hittite variant of Alilanum, a city located in the proximity of the Khabur and Sinjar Mountains whose Hurrian king, Masum-atal, is mentioned in texts from Tell Leilan.
 The river god is portrayed as Gurparanzaḫ's ally.
 He has been interpreted as his personal protective deity.

 It is estimated that the tale of Gurparanzaḫ was originally a lengthy composition, but only a few small late Hittite fragments of it survive.
 Two episodes have been reconstructed, but the order in which they should be arranged is not certain.
 The narrative takes place in Akkad.
 The choice of this location is presumed to reflect its perception as the ideal example of governance in early Hurrian tradition.
 The section of the text usually presumed to be its beginning describes how Gurparanzaḫ gained renown during a hunt organized by a king of Akkad, Impakru, how he was chosen to marry his daughter Tadizuli, and how he won an archery competition.
 Aranzaḫ himself only takes an active role later on, when Gurparanzaḫ and Tadizuli are separated prior to consummation of the marriage.
 It is possible that the latter of the protagonists urges him to intervene.
 According to Mary R. Bachvarova's interpretation, he takes the form of an eagle to travel.
 He flies off to find Gurparanzaḫ, who is grieving alongside the other participants of the competition in the city of Nuadu, and inquires him about the cause of his sadness.
 His response apparently deals with the matter of his wife's dowry, but its interpretation is uncertain.
 Aranzaḫ then meets with fate goddesses to seek advice, as the fate of mortals depends on their decisions.
 The final preserved paragraph before the text breaks off mentions Aranzaḫ and the fate goddesses once again.

 As the name of the river Tigris, Aranzaḫ is mentioned in the Hittite adaptation of šar tamḫāri.
 This composition focuses on Sargon's expedition to lands to the northwest of the Akkadian Empire.
 According to the Hittite version, on the way to Purushanda Sargon made a sacrifice of one ox and seven sheep to Aranzaḫ.
-Such a combination of sacrificial animals is otherwise rare in Hittite texts.
+This combination of sacrificial animals is otherwise rare in Hittite texts.